fmatthews9/Python-Codecademy/README.md

 # Python-Codecademy
-Projects and work from codeacademy data science course
+Projects and work from the Codeacademy Data Science course.